HestHub/nix-config/blog.md

 During the installation, Nix created two essential files: the configuration files for the hardware and software.

-In nixos, we don't have access to a package manager like apt or a software center to install new software.
-Instead, we have to use these configuration files to add anything new.
+In NixOS, I can't access a package manager like apt or a software center to install new software.
+Instead, I have to use these configuration files to add anything new.

 First is the hardware configuration.
-This file tells Nix what hardware it's working with, including CPU architecture, hard drives, and a network card.
-It also sets up the firmware we need, sets the CPU architecture, and points out hard drive partitions.
+This file tells Nix what hardware it's working with, including CPU architecture, hard drives, and network cards.
+It also sets up the firmware, sets the CPU architecture, and points out hard drive partitions.

-In short, Nix manages all hardware and this file automatically; we don't manually edit this file.
+In short, Nix manages all hardware and this file automatically; I don't manually edit this file.

 ``` nix
 # Do not modify this file!
 It was generated by 'nixos-generate-config'